Bridge The Gap

 Not Every Child Fits a One-Size-Fits-All System

-That’s exactly what Bridge the Gap was designed for.
+That’s exactly what we designed Bridge the Gap for.

 What Is Bridge the Gap?

-Bridge the Gap is Oak Learners’ part-time private school enrollment option for students from Junior Kindergarten through Grade 6.
-Students attend two or three days per week alongside our full-time school community, participating in the same rich, inquiry-based programming that defines the Oak Learners experience.
+This program is a part-time private school enrollment option for students from JK to Gr 6.
+Parents can choose to have their child attend two, three, or four days per week.
+Students participate alongside our full-time school community, participating in the same rich, inquiry-based programming that defines the Oak Learners experience.

-Unlike a tutoring program or a drop-in enrichment class, Bridge the Gap is a genuine part-time school placement.
+Unlike a tutoring program or a drop-in enrichment class, Bridge the Gap is a genuine part-time school.
 Students are enrolled members of our learning community.
-They have a consistent schedule, a dedicated teacher who knows them well, and a personalized learning plan crafted in collaboration with their family.
+They have a consistent schedule and a dedicated teacher who knows them well.

-During the intake process, our Principal works directly with the student, their family, and any outside educators or specialists to design an individualized program that complements the rest of their week, whether that’s a home learning environment, a public school schedule, or a combination of support services.
+During the intake process, our Principal works directly with the student, their family, and any outside educators or specialists to support the student.

 Who Is Bridge the Gap For?

-Bridge the Gap was built for families who are navigating transitions, challenges or simply looking for something more than the standard school model provides.
+We built Bridge the Gap for families who are navigating transitions or simply looking for something more than the standard school model provides.
 You might be in the right place if:

 Many homeschooling families arrive at a point where their child is curious about what school looks like but are not ready to leap into a full five-day week.
 Bridge the Gap gives homeschooled children a gentle on-ramp: a real school experience, two or three days at a time, in a small and supportive environment where they can find their footing without feeling overwhelmed.